Use the Spa to Beat the Scottsdale Summer Heat

-Scottsdale’s newest spa, Palo Verde Spa located at the Andaz Scottsdale, focuses on the healing powers of Mother Nature and uses Body Bliss, a Sedona botanical line that lets guests create their own oil blends for use in the True Essence 90 Minute massage.
+Scottsdale’s newest addition, Palo Verde Spa, at the Andaz Scottsdale, focuses on the healing powers of Mother Nature and uses Body Bliss, a Sedona botanical line that lets guests create their own oil blends for use in the True Essence 90-minute massage.
 Working with my therapist, I answer some questions about how I want to feel and soon she’s whipping up a blend for the “Incurable Romantic.”
 To beat the summer sun, she adds a rosehip booster for dry skin and sea buckthorn to combat sun burn.
 The deep tissue massage is blissful, working away knots and surprisingly, lulling me to sleep.

 Joya Spa at Omni Scottsdale Resort & Spa at Montelucia